Becoming More than an Insurance Company

 Understanding the Problem

 Both teams came together to conduct discovery to shape and frame the opportunities.
-The vision team stayed at a higher altitude while the delivery team focused on prioritization or sequencing of the opportunities based on job statements and user needs.
+The vision team stayed at a higher altitude while the delivery team focused on prioritization or sequencing of the opportunities based on impact to users and the business.

 Other Activities: